 The Company was incorporated on May 10, 2007, under the British Columbia Business Corporations Act.
 On June 10, 2014, the Company's common shares were consolidated on a five old for one new share basis and the Company's name was changed from Rio Grande Mining Corp. to 92 Resources Corp.
 On October 7, 2019, the Company's common shares were consolidated on a ten old for one new share basis and the Company's name was changed from 92 Resources Corp. to Gaia Metals Corp.
+On June 7, 2021, the Company's common shares were consolidated on the basis of one (1) new share for every three (3) old shares and the Company's name was changed from Gaia Metals Corp. to "Patriot Battery Metals Inc."

-The Company is domiciled in Canada and is a reporting issuer in British Columbia and Alberta, with its common shares publicly traded on the TSX Venture Exchange (the "Exchange") under the stock symbol "GMC" (effective October 17, 2019).
+The Company is domiciled in Canada and is a reporting issuer in British Columbia and Alberta, with its common shares publicly traded on the Canadian Securities Exchange (the "Exchange") on a postconsolidated basis under the stock symbol "PMET" (effective June 10, 2021).
+See section on Liquidity and Capital Resources.
 The address of its head office and records office is Suite 500, 666 Burrard Street, Vancouver, British Columbia, Canada, V6C 3P6.

 The principal business of the Company is the identification, evaluation and acquisition of exploration and evaluation properties located in British Columbia, Northwest Territories, Quebec, and Idaho, USA., and exploration of those properties once acquired.
-At December 31, 2020, the Company had not yet determined whether any properties contain ore reserves that are economically recoverable.
+At March 31, 2021, the Company had not yet determined whether any properties contain ore reserves that are economically recoverable.
 The recoverability of amounts shown for exploration and mineral properties is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and future profitable production from the properties or realizing proceeds from their disposition.